FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

   --model en_US-lessac-medium \
   --output_file welcome.wav
 ```
+Check the file that was created by running `aplay welcome.wav`.
 Many more languages are supported and audio can be streamed dirctly to an audio output, rather than into an file by:

 ```
 echo 'This sentence is spoken first.
 This sentence is synthesized while the first sentence is spoken.' | \